 This film is brought to you by the same awesome creators who gave us The Matrix.
 However the same creators also gave us The Matrix Revolutions and Speed Racer.
 Perhaps the luck that the name “The Wachowski Brothers” brought was a little better than “The Wachowskis”.
 When the film came out, I headed to the theatre with a lot of hope and aspiration.
 I knew it was too much for the Wachowskis to get back into form like they did when they were once brothers.
 But I still hoped for something half as good – in spite of the fact that the lead actors are Channing Tatum and Mila Kunis and this could simply become a chick flick real quick.
 It is not out-right shit.
 No, really, it’s not.
-Here’s the explanation to the plot, the holes and ending of the film Jupiter Ascending.
+Here’s the plot, the plot-holes and ending of the film Jupiter Ascending explained.

 As usual, Earth and the humans on Earth are basically reduced to nothingness, like we deserve to be.
 Humans, as a species, are shown to be like a gazillion years old in this movie.
 Earth is just one amongst the many planets that is used as a harvesting ground to seed human life.
 Once human life reaches a particular stage in its evolution, they simply kill all of them.
 Yep, kill.

 A 100 humans need to be used to create one vile of the youth serum.
 This may not be a super brilliant plot, but it’s not half bad.
 This is where the “not out-right shit” part stops.